Build a Trusted Brand

 Ratings reach an investment and marketing sweet spot

 Crowdfunding also provides another huge benefit for fintech start-ups.
-As a growing company reaches out to the public for backing, they are also raising
+As a growing company reaches out to the public for backing, they are also raising awareness of their new service.

 Hence, according to Roberto Napolitano, Marketing Director at Seedrs equity crowd funding platform, there is a virtuous circle developing.
 Platforms such as his are used by start-ups to raise awareness of their new service, attract new sign-ups, solicit positive ratings so they not only secure additional users, but also encourage members of the public to invest.